kaustubhnair02/OrionInternship-23/notebooks/report.md

 ## BsmtFinSF1–

+Skewness = 1.685503071910789.

-skewness = 1.685503071910789.
-From the regression plot as well as boxplot we can say that this data is slightly skewed as it has more confidence in the regression plot. skewness = -0.618409817855514.
+From the regression plot as well as boxplot we can say that this data is slightly skewed as it has more confidence in the regression plot.

+Skewness = -0.618409817855514.

 <details>
 <summary>Code</summary>